-Healthcare providers use stem cell transplants to treat people who have life-threatening cancer or blood diseases caused by abnormal blood cells.
-A stem cell transplant helps your body replace those blood cells with healthy or normal blood cells.
-If you receive a stem cell transplant, your provider may use your own healthy stem cells or donor stem cells.
+Healthcare providers may use stem cell transplants (bone marrow transplants) to treat blood disorders and certain kinds of cancer or autoimmune diseases.
+The transplants replace unhealthy stem cells with healthy stem cells.
+If you receive a transplant, your provider may use your own healthy stem cells, donated blood or bone marrow stem cells.

 Healthcare providers typically use stem cell transplants to treat life-threatening cancer or blood diseases.
 Unfortunately, not everyone who has those conditions can have the procedure.
 Here are factors providers take into consideration: